fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 Write out your Github username first.
 For your password, ever since Agu 2021, it is a personal token you need to write (and not your actual password!).

-Don't you worry though, let's get your token together. ☺️
+Don't worry though, let's get your token together. ☺️

 To get this token, head on Github to:
 `profile setting ` -> `developer setting ` -> `Personal Access Tokens (Token Classic) ` -> `Generate new token (classic) ` -> give a name e.g "authentification token" -> select the scopes you want (for ease you can select all of them) -> click on `Generate token `